 With so much of Alaska a vast wilderness, day tours are the best way to see and experience the state.
 In some cases, like bus tours into Denali National Park and day cruises through Kenai Fjords National Park, these trips are the only way to see such remote places.
 Our best advice is to be strategic about where to save and where to splurge.
 First, pick one big ticket excursion based on what you most want to experience.
 For many, that's a Denali flightseeing tour.
 Next, look for tours that bundle activities like Bears, Trains & Icebergs with Rail from Anchorage.
 When you tally all those experiences, the trip price may seem more reasonable for your budget.

 Finally, food is pricey in Alaska.
 Look for day trips that include meals or snacks.
 That's often the case with Seward day cruises and some of the longer bus rides into Denali National Park.

 Rebates and Specials

 Alaska Tour & Travel offers many travel rebates and instant savings deals to help you save money on your trip.
 Check our Alaska Travel Deals page and use the specials offered there to plan out your trip.
 These deals include discounts for the Park Connection Motorcoach, car rentals, cruise specials, and even some hotels.
 Many of these are rebates, so carefully read the details and set a reminder for yourself: All rebate forms must be postmarked by 30 days following the last date of service purchased from Alaska Tour & Travel.

 Our reservation agents work within guest budgets daily, so the best place to start is by giving us a call to chat about your options.
-And finally, when you book through us, you can confirm your entire trip with only a 30 percent deposit.
-This frees you up to pay your balance in increments, so the cost of the trip is covered over months, rather than in one big bill.
+And finally, when you book through us, you can confirm your entire trip with only a deposit as low as 10%.
+This allows you to wait and pay for the bulk of your trip the month prior to travel.
 Let's get started!